Pritam-Tirpude/loopstudios-landing-page/README.md

 Buliding this project was awesome :smiley: use of both the `Flexbox` and `Grid` makes this project interesting and coding the mobile menu is just amazing.
 You can build the array of images section by using `Flexbox` only but try using grid make your hands litlle dirty by using `Grid` and understand this layout on how it works and find out where we can implement `Grid` and when it is necessary.
 I think `Grid` is needed only for specfic sections that we want to display as a `Grid`.

-Feel free :cowboy_hat_face: to checkout the code and see what you can learn. :+1::thumbsup:
+Feel free :cowboy_hat_face: to checkout the code and see what you can learn. :thumbsup:

 ### Useful resources

 -[CSS Grid Detail](https://css-tricks.com/snippets/css/complete-guide-grid/).
-Please checkout the above link to understand `Grid` better in full depth, very nicely elucidated by the Chris House.
+Please checkout the link to understand `Grid` better in full depth, very nicely elucidated by Chris House.

 -[CSS Flexbox Detail](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
-Please checkout the above link to understand `Flexbox` better in full depth, very nicely elucidated by the Chris Coyier.
+Please checkout the link to understand `Flexbox` better in full depth, very nicely elucidated by Chris Coyier.

 ## Author